18F/dashboard/README.md

 2. Coming Soon: *Preview your dashboard page.*  You will be able to see what your page will look like before starting the review process.
 The dashboard preview feature allows the display of a page based on external data hosted on GitHub.

-## Previewing your submission

-_Right now, the easiest way to preview is to first submit a pull request to your own project or data-private with new about.yml content for your own team members to review.
+Right now, the easiest way to preview is to first submit a pull request to your own project or data-private with new about.yml content for your own team members to review.
 You can also drop your project's about.yml details into the #writing-lab Slack channel or ask those folks to review your PR as well.

-We provide a preview link for you to use with your about.yml file.
-Copy the link to the about.yml file in GitHub and drop it in this link.
-Make sure you delete the extra apostrophe at the end.
-If you have any questions about this, please drop by the #Dashboard channel in Slack. `https://18f.gsa.gov/dashboard/project/preview?url=YOUR_ABOUT_YML`.
+Once the preview functionality is released, you will also able to preview your project in the dashboard using the example URL below.
+Just replace the GitHub link after the '?url=' part of the URL with a link to your about.yml file.
+Then paste the entire URL into your browser.
+(Make sure you delete the extra apostrophe at the end.)
+If you have any questions about this, please drop by the #dashboard channel in Slack. `https://18f.gsa.gov/dashboard/project/preview?url=YOUR_ABOUT_YML`.

-### Example preview
+### Example preview link

 The [Open Opps about.yml](https://github.com/18F/openopps-platform/blob/dev/.about.yml) can be previewed at: [https://18f.gsa.gov/dashboard/project/preview?url=https://github.com/18F/openopps-platform/blob/dev/.about.yml](https://18f.gsa.gov/dashboard/project/preview?url=https://github.com/18F/openopps-platform/blob/dev/.about.yml)

+Follow the #dashboard channel for updates on the preview functionality.

 ## Add your project to the dashboard